hishamazmy2015/Statement-mangement/README.md

-# JWT Token will be returned in the Response Header with the key "x-auth"
+# JWT Token will be returned in the Response Header with the key "Authoirzation"
 ## How To Run
 1) Clone the project in your local directory git clone https://github.com/hishamazmy2015/Statement-mangement.git